-I feel a responsibility as you do that each separate branch of our government must preserve a degree of confidentiality for its internal communications.
+I feel a responsibility as you do that each separate branch of our govern-ment must preserve a degree of confidentiality for its internal communica-tions.
 Congress, for its part, has seen the wisdom of assuring that members be permitted to work under conditions of confidentiality.
-Indeed, earlier this year the United States Senate passed a resolution which reads in part as follows:
+Indeed, earlier this year the United States Senate passed a resolution which roads in part of resolution which reads in part follows: